mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 In example above, one server will handle all games for all connected players.
 But what if we need to start two servers?
 As they don't know about each one state, players connected to first server won't be able to play with players from second server.
 While it might work in some cases, especially when there's region based player distribution, it is not acceptable in most of the cases.

+Depending on game rule complexity, it is possible to use fully connected topology - every server is connected to every other other server.
+Unfortunately, it is not very efficient either.

-To solve this problem, you will have to abstract game logic and related state into separate server application and treat realtime portion as a smart adapter between game server and the client.
+To solve this problem, you can abstract game logic and related state into separate server application and treat realtime portion as a smart adapter between game server and the client.

 So, it looks like this (yes, I know, it looks ugly, but better than nothing):